‘For a Few Guineas More – The Legal Year in Cartoons’ by Alex Steuart Williams & Nick Reid

-Collected here, in full colour, is the best of the last six years of Queen’s Counsel as its inhabitants progress through the legal year grappling with antiquated senior judges, modern office politics and the highlights of the social season.
+Collected here, in full colour, is the best of the last six years of Queen’s Counsel as its inhabitants progress through the legal year grappling with antiquated senior judges, modern office politics and the elusive search for the client with bottomless pockets.

 “Very funny.
 Beautifully drawn.
 Sometimes makes me jealous.”

 – Charles Peattie, creator of the ‘Alex’ cartoons